else-when/isopt.github.io/_includes/project-desc.md

+*Elsewhen* is an attempt to live unreal time in real-time world.

 The contemporary world operates in terms of global synchronization.
-From global finance, to cloud-based data storage, to the many day-to-day functions of the smartphone, we live in a moment where the semblance of simultaneity is a defining characteristic of value.
+From global finance, to cloud-based data storage, to the many day-to-day functions of the smartphone, we live in an era where the semblance of simultaneity is a defining characteristic of value.

-This state of affairs is not entirely new.
-At least since Isaac Netwon's conceptualization of [Absolute Time](http://en.wikipedia.org/wiki/Absolute_time_and_space) (though arguably for far longer), popular perceptions have relied on the idea that time is a fixed medium in which events take place, rather than a dynamic contributing factor to those events.
-In this view, time becomes the backdrop for all that happens: homogeneous, unchanging, and holding supremacy over objects and space.
-Today's technologies accelerate this perspective, and its ubiquity often masks it from questioning.
-When this perspective is dominant, human experience as it is quantified gains currency at the expense of human experience as it is felt.
+Popular perceptions of time have often been based in the idea that it is a fixed medium in which events take place, rather than a dynamic contributing factor to those events.
+In this view, first formalized as "<a href="http://en.wikipedia.org/wiki/Absolute_time_and_space">Absolute Time</a> by Isaac Newton, time is reduced to the backdrop for all that happens: homogeneous, unchanging, and holding supremacy over objects and space.

+Today's technologies accelerate this belief, and its ubiquity often masks it from questioning.
+As this perspective gains dominance, human experience as *it is quantified* gains currency at the expense of human experience as *it is felt*.

-With TITLETK, we endeavor to shift the tides of global synchronization in order to make space for subjective temporal perception.
-By creating alternative flows of time in a distributed network of temporalities, users' personal times will be given new leverage against master time.
+With *Elsewhen*, we endeavor to shift the tides of global synchronization.
+We are setting out to leverage subjective temporal perception against master time, facilitating a multitude of flows of time rather than bolstering the universal standard.

-*TITLETK is an attempt to live unreal time in real-time world.*

-Through research and collaborations with scientists, artists, and technologists, we will develop a new technology proposing an alternative standard of measurement for formalizing desynchronized time.
-It will be formed as a challenge to Greenwich Mean Time: the geopolitical standard which divides the world into 24 time zones.
-Our temporality framework will facilitate desynchronization from the prescribed time zone, and will be characterized by its flexibility and functional basis in shared sentience.
+Through research and collaboration with scientists and technologists, we will propose an alternative standard of measurement that will give form to personal, intuitive, asynchronous time.
+Characterized by its flexibility and functional basis in shared sentience, our framework will facilitate desynchronization from prescribed chronological standards, such as Greenwich Mean Time, as well as geopolitical standards.

+However, desynchronization does not necessarily mean isolation.
+Rather, we are also interested in investigating how time is communally negotiated, and how to give this communion form.

+By intervening in the dynamics between universal, personal, and collective temporalities, we are reconsidering what constitutes "the present."
+In changing how we formalize time, one could stretch the present or – perhaps unfathomably – compress it.
+"Now," then, becomes a malleable space in which one can reorient the relationship between memory, action, and possible futures.
+By reconfiguring the relation between time and space, your presence can take form elsewhere, or else*when*, through another sense of time.